 Standard Intent Notes: POC.06900 There is a documented program to ensure that each person performing POCT maintains satisfactory levels of competence.
-Elements of competency assessment include but are not limited to: assess all elemer ystems, it is not necessary to its at each assessment event: the iy select which elements to Direct observations of routine patient test performance, including, as applicable, patient identification and preparation; and specimen collection, handling, processin and testing Monitoring the recording and reporting of test results, including, as applicable, reporting critical results routine supervise mpetency are assessed by ory review, the competency outline how this routine review is competency.
-Review of intermediate test results or worksheets, quality control records, proficiency testing results, and preventive maintenance records Direct observation of performance of instrument maintenance and function checks, as applicable Assessment of test performance through testing previous analyzed specimens, internal blind testing samples or external proficiency testing samples Evaluation of problem-solving skills
+Elements of competency assessment include but are not limited to: For waived test systems, it is not necessary to assess all elements at each assessment event: the POC program may select which elements to assess.
+Direct observations of routine patient test performance, including, as applicable, patient identification and preparation; and specimen collection, handling, processing and testing Monitoring the recording and reporting of test results, including, as applicable, reporting critical results If elements of competency are assessed by routine supervisory review, the competency procedure must outline how this routine review is used to evaluate competency.
+Review of intermediate test results or worksheets, quality control records, proficiency testing results, and preventive maintenance records Direct observation of performance of instrument maintenance and function checks, as applicable Assessment of test performance through testing previously analyzed specimens, internal blind testing samples or external proficiency testing samples Evaluation of problem-solving skills